Matrix Algebras with a Certain Compression Property I: Compressibility in

 \section{Compressibility in $\mm_3$}

-We now turn our attention to assessing the completeness of the list of idempotent compressible algebras established in $\S2$ and $\S3$.
+We now turn our attention to assessing the completeness of the list of idempotent compressible algebras established in $\S\ref{Section: Examples}$.
 That is, we wish to determine whether or not there exist additional examples of unital idempotent compressible algebras up to transpose similarity.

-Our findings in $\S3.2$ suggest that there may be pathological examples of such algebras that exist in $\mm_3$.
+Our findings in $\S\ref{Subsection: Subalgebras of M3}$ suggest that there may exist pathological examples of such algebras in $\mm_3$.
 For this reason, we devote this section to classifying the unital subalgebras in $\mm_3$ that admit the idempotent compression property, and reserve the classification of such subalgebras of $\mm_n$, $n\geq 4$, for \cite{ZCramerCompressibility}.

-Using the structure theory established in \S4, we show in \S5.1 that up to transposition and similarity, the only unital idempotent compressible subalgebras of $\mm_3$ are those constructed in \S2 and \S3.
+Using the structure theory established in $\S\ref{Section: Structure theory}$, we will show in $\S\ref{Section: idempotent compressible subalgebras in M3}$ that up to transposition and similarity, the only unital idempotent compressible subalgebras of $\mm_3$ are those constructed in \S2 and \S\ref{Section: Examples}.
 As a consequence of this analysis, we will observe that a unital subalgebra $\mc{A}$ of $\mm_3$ that lacks the idempotent compression property is necessarily transpose similar to one of the following algebras:

 This observation has interesting implications for \textit{projection} compressibility $\mm_3$.
 In particular, it leads to an avenue for proving that in the case of unital subalgebras of $\mm_3$, the notions of projection compressibility and idempotent compressibility coincide.
-Indeed, note that if there were a unital projection compressible subalgebra $\mc{A}$ of $\mm_3$ that did not exhibit the idempotent compression property, then $\mc{A}$ must be similar to $\mc{B}$, $\mc{C}$, or $\mc{D}$.
-Thus, one could establish the above equivalence by proving that no algebra similar to $\mc{B}$, $\mc{C}$, or $\mc{D}$ is projection compressible.
-We follow this approach in \S5.2 to show that the notions do in fact agree.
+For if there were a unital projection compressible subalgebra $\mc{A}$ of $\mm_3$ that did not exhibit the idempotent compression property, then $\mc{A}$ must be similar to $\mc{B}$, $\mc{C}$, or $\mc{D}$.
+Thus, one could establish the equivalence of these notions by proving that no algebra similar to $\mc{B}$, $\mc{C}$, or $\mc{D}$ is projection compressible.
+This approach will be used in \S\ref{Section: Pcomp = Ecomp in M3}.